elmtree-askmo/cloudcannon-app/content/learn/chemistry/explain-the-role-of-the-phosphate-group-in-biological-systems-and-its-acidic-properties.md

 url: /learn/chemistry/questions/explain-the-role-of-the-phosphate-group-in-biological-systems-and-its-acidic-properties
 score: -1.0
 related_article1:
-    id: 167038
+    id: 167043
-    title: Compare the structure of sulfhydryl and hydroxyl groups and discuss the significance of sulfur's electronegativity.
+    title: >-
+        What role does resonance stability play in the properties of carboxyl groups?
     subject: Chemistry
-    url: /learn/chemistry/questions/compare-the-structure-of-sulfhydryl-and-hydroxyl-groups-and-discuss-the-significance-of-sulfurs-electronegativity
+    url: /learn/chemistry/questions/what-role-does-resonance-stability-play-in-the-properties-of-carboxyl-groups
 related_article2:
-    id: 167040
+    id: 167036
-    title: How can the presence of a carbonyl group be used to identify sugars?
+    title: >-
+        Describe the structure of a hydroxyl group and its role in alcohol formation.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-can-the-presence-of-a-carbonyl-group-be-used-to-identify-sugars
+    url: /learn/chemistry/questions/describe-the-structure-of-a-hydroxyl-group-and-its-role-in-alcohol-formation
 related_article3:
-    id: 167049
+    id: 167042
-    title: What is the significance of hydrophilic and hydrophobic interactions in molecular affinity?
+    title: >-
+        Describe the structure of a carboxyl group and explain its acidic nature.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-hydrophilic-and-hydrophobic-interactions-in-molecular-affinity
+    url: /learn/chemistry/questions/describe-the-structure-of-a-carboxyl-group-and-explain-its-acidic-nature
 related_article4:
-    id: 167054
+    id: 167037
-    title: How do proteins and amino acids exemplify the principles of organic chemistry?
+    title: >-
+        Why is the hydroxyl group considered polar and hydrophilic?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-proteins-and-amino-acids-exemplify-the-principles-of-organic-chemistry
+    url: /learn/chemistry/questions/why-is-the-hydroxyl-group-considered-polar-and-hydrophilic
 related_article5:
-    id: 167051
+    id: 167034
-    title: Describe how the carboxyl and phosphate groups influence acidity in organic molecules.
+    title: >-
+        What are the key characteristics of hydrocarbons that make them suitable for fuel applications?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-how-the-carboxyl-and-phosphate-groups-influence-acidity-in-organic-molecules
+    url: /learn/chemistry/questions/what-are-the-key-characteristics-of-hydrocarbons-that-make-them-suitable-for-fuel-applications
 ---

 &nbsp;